boiled-data/Trends-Back-Pain/Readme.md

 2020 onward, exercise decreased strongly due to policies to mitigate the COVID-19 pandemic.
 Hence, a natural question is whether political lockdown had a negative influence on the prevalence of back pain.
-One potential mechanism could be higher number of people working from home.
+One potential mechanism could be a higher number of people working from home.
 But how to detect changes in back pain over time?
-One way to approach this is to use [Google Trends](https://trends.google.de/trends), as it provides quasi instant access to aggregated queries from Google users.
-Hoerger et al. (2020), Knipe et al. (2020) and Brodeur et al. (2021) use Google Trends to assess the impact of the pandemic on mental health/well being.
+One way to approach this is to use [Google Trends](https://trends.google.de/trends), as it provides quasi-instant access to aggregated queries from Google users.
+Hoerger et al. (2020), Knipe et al. (2020) and Brodeur et al. (2021) use Google Trends to assess the impact of the pandemic on mental health/well-being.
 Szilagyi et al. (2021) compare queries for back pain, before and after the pandemic.
-Seasonality of back pain in Italy was analyzed by Ciaffi et al. (2021).
+The seasonality of back pain in Italy was analyzed by Ciaffi et al. (2021).
 But can health issues really be traced back to the COVID-19 pandemic, and how?

 ## Data Analysis

-Lets figure out the relative amount internet users were looking for back pain related keywords from 2016 onward.
-We focus on queries from Germany, and assume that the back pain synonyms ‘Rückenschmerzen’, ‘Rücken Schmerzen’, ‘Rückenschmerz’, ‘Rücken Schmerz’, reflect overall interest in this topic, as a proxy for the associated burden of disease over time.
+Let us figure out the relative amount of internet queries for back pain-related keywords from 2016 onward.
+We focus on queries from Germany and assume that the back pain synonyms ‘Rückenschmerzen’, ‘Rücken Schmerzen’, ‘Rückenschmerz’, ‘Rücken Schmerz’, reflect the overall interest in this topic, as a proxy for the associated burden of disease over time.
 Data is provided on a monthly level.